-OMS302, one of our co-lead PharmacoSurgery products, successfully completed a Phase 3 clinical program that evaluated the product in patients undergoing intraocular lens replacement, or ILR, surgery.
+OMS302, our lead PharmacoSurgery product, successfully completed a Phase 3 clinical program that evaluated the product in patients undergoing intraocular lens replacement, or ILR, surgery.
 This clinical program consisted of two trials that enrolled both cataract surgery and refractive lens exchange patients.
-In both Phase 3 clinical trials, OMS302 demonstrated statistically significant superiority over placebo in maintenance of intraoperative mydriasis (pupil dilation) and reduction of early postoperative pain.
-We are now preparing to submit an NDA to the FDA during the second quarter of 2013 and an MAA to the European Medicines Agency, or EMA, in mid-2013 to allow us to market and sell OMS302 in the United States and the European Union, respectively.
+In both Phase 3 clinical trials, OMS302 demonstrated statistically significant superiority over placebo in maintenance of intraoperative mydriasis (pupil dilation), prevention of surgically induced miosis (pupil constriction) and reduction of early postoperative pain.
+We submitted an NDA to the FDA for OMS302 in July 2013 for use in patients undergoing intraocular lens replacement surgery and are now preparing to submit an MAA to the European Medicines Agency, or EMA, in the third quarter of 2013 to allow us to market and sell OMS302 in the United States and the European Union, respectively.
 Assuming approval of at least one of these marketing applications within approximately one year of its submission, we expect to begin marketing OMS302 in 2014.
+In addition, we intend to initiate a study to expand the currently proposed indication specifically to include a subset of ILR patients who have a history of using alpha adrenergic antagonists, e.g., Flomax® (tamsulosin HCL), which has been associated with intraoperative floppy iris syndrome, or IFIS.

-OMS103HP, our other co-lead PharmacoSurgery product, is being evaluated in a Phase 3 clinical program for its safety and ability to reduce pain following arthroscopic partial meniscectomy surgery.
+OMS103HP, our second PharmacoSurgery product, is being evaluated in a Phase 3 clinical program for its safety and ability to reduce pain following arthroscopic partial meniscectomy surgery.
 In December 2012, we completed a Phase 3 clinical trial in which the pre-specified primary endpoint was the Symptoms Subscale of the KOOS-a patient-reported measure that is comprised of questions about knee swelling, clicking, catching and stiffness.
 In addition, pain measured in the early postoperative period was a pre-specified secondary endpoint.
 Although the Symptoms Subscale of the KOOS did not reach statistical significance, OMS103HP achieved statistically significant reduction of postoperative pain.
-We are preparing to conduct a second Phase 3 clinical trial with reduction of early postoperative pain as the primary endpoint.
-We expect to begin enrolling patients in this second clinical trial in the second half of 2013.
+We are redesigning our Phase 3 clinical program in arthroscopic partial menisectomy to include reduction of early postoperative pain as the primary endpoint.

 In addition to OMS302 and OMS103HP, we have a pipeline of other product development programs targeting inflammation, coagulopathies and disorders of the central nervous system.
-We have the following three clinical-stage programs in our pipeline: (1) our PDE10 program lead compound OMS824 for the treatment of cognitive disorders, including schizophrenia and Huntington's disease, is in a Phase 1 clinical program, (2) our PPARg program, in which two Phase 2 clinical trials are being conducted by our collaborators to evaluate a PPARg agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine and (3) our PharmacoSurgery product OMS201 for use during urological surgery, including uroendoscopic procedures, that has completed a Phase 1/Phase 2 clinical trial and which is currently dormant.
-Our preclinical programs include: (1) our MASP-2 program in which we are developing proprietary MASP-2 antibody therapies to treat disorders associated with complement-activated inflammation (2) our PDE7 program in which we are developing proprietary compounds to treat movement disorders and addiction and compulsive disorders and (3) our Plasmin program in which we are advancing novel antifibrinolytic agents for the control of blood loss during surgery or resulting from trauma as well as for other hyperfibrinolytic states (e.g., liver disease).
-We currently expect to initiate Phase 1 clinical trials for our MASP-2 and PDE7 programs in 2013.
+We have the following four clinical-stage programs in our pipeline: (1) our PDE10 program lead compound OMS824 for the treatment of cognitive disorders, including schizophrenia and Huntington's disease, is in a Phase 1 clinical program, (2) our MASP-2 program lead compound OMS721 for the treatment of thrombotic microangiopathies, such as atypical hemolytic uremic syndrome, or aHUS, is in a Phase 1 clinical program, (3) our PPAR_γ program, in which two Phase 2 clinical trials are being conducted by our collaborators to evaluate a PPAR_γ agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine and (4) our PharmacoSurgery product OMS201 for use during urological surgery, including uroendoscopic procedures, that has completed a Phase 1/Phase 2 clinical trial and which is currently dormant.